 If you suspect that you have allergic contact dermatitis, the Advanced Allergy & Asthma Associates team can perform a patch test.
 This test involves placing small patches of certain substances onto your back to see if they cause a reaction.

 Patch testing requires three separate visits.
 During the first, the team will place your patches.
 Forty-eight hours later, they remove the patches and record your preliminary results.
 The final reading is taken at your third and final appointment.

 The best way to prevent contact dermatitis is to avoid the substances causing your reaction.
-In the meantime, Advanced Allergy & Asthma Associates recommends:
+Treatments may include:

 Advanced Allergy & Asthma Associates has a team of allergists and immunologists that can diagnose and treat the various forms of contact dermatitis.
 To learn more, call the office or book an appointment online.